-ORLANDO -- Executives from two of the industry's top cloud computing providers opened the 2013 Cloud Security Alliance Congress Wednesday by not only enumerating the virtues of cloud security, but also by making the case for why a cloud-based
+ORLANDO -- Executives from two of the industry's top cloud computing providers opened the 2013 Cloud Security Alliance Congress Wednesday by not only enumerating the virtues of cloud security, but also by making the case for why a cloud-based IT infrastructure is more secure than the IT operations enterprises manage themselves.

 Keynote speaker Teresa Carlson, vice president of the worldwide public sector division of Amazon Web Services (AWS) Inc., said cloud computing defies the long-held logic of the "iron triangle" of project management, which states that a project can only be completed by attaining two out of the possible three options of cheaper, faster and better.